 The historical results for the year ended December 31, 2004 were prepared to reflect, on a combined basis, all of the insurance brokerage and agency service businesses for the entire year of 2004, including those entities transferred from China United Financial Services Holdings Limited, or China United Financial Services, on June 9, 2004 and those operations held by entities of China United Financial Services that we did not acquire.
 Accordingly, the revenues, expenses, assets and liabilities related to the insurance brokerage and agency services for the period from January 1, 2004 to June 8, 2004 and as of June 8, 2004 held by China United Financial Services entities that we did not acquire have been "carved out" from those entities and combined with those of our company for the entire year of 2004 on a basis that our management considers to be reasonable.
 Therefore, the historical financial information that has been presented for the period prior to our reorganization on June 9, 2004 does not necessarily reflect what our financial position, results of operations and cash flows would have been had we been a separate, stand-alone entity during the period presented.
 China United Financial Services did not account for us, and we were not operated, as a separate, stand-alone entity prior to June 9, 2004.
 We prepared our combined financial information on the same basis as we adopted for the preparation of the consolidated financial information for the years ended December 31, 2005, 2006, 2007 and 2008.
-In this annual report, our consolidated financial information for 2004 through 2008 refers collectively to our combined financial information for the year ended December 31, 2004 and the consolidated financial information for the years ended December 31, 2005, 2006, 2007 and 2008.
+In this annual report, our consolidated financial information for the years ended December 31, 2005, 2006, 2007, 2006, 2007, 2006, 2007, 2006, 2007, 2006, 2007, 2006, 2007, 2006, 2007, 2008, 2007,